Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 The Blockly.ASTNode

 class is used to represent the AST.
-Blockly.ASTNode
+The Blockly.ASTNode

-The below code shows how to create a Blockly.ASTNode
+The following code shows how to create a Blockly.ASTNode

 const stackNode = Blockly.ASTNode.createStackNode(topBlock);